-Ar Dhroim (Ar Muin) na Muice: Not Quite The Same as “High on the Hog”
+Ar Dhroim (Ar Muin) na Muice: Not Quite The Same as “High on the Hog” Posted by róislín on May 5, 2012 in Irish Language

 (le Róislín)

 You might remember a passing reference in the last blog to “dromanna muc” (backs of pigs) in the discussion of caint mheafarach (fhíortha) in general.
 The only real reason I pluralized it was to emphasize the point that lots of people use lots of figurative speech in lots of situations.
-So over the years, lots of dromanna (backs) of lots of figurative pigs have been alluded to.
+So over the years, lots of dromanna (backs) of lots of figurative muca (pigs) have been alluded to.
 In any actual instance of use, the phrase would probably be in the singular, as in: Tá mé ar dhroim na muice, I’m on the pig’s back, lit. on (the) back of the pig, with “ar muin na muice” as another version.

 Why exactly being “on the back of the pig” should mean that things are going quite well for you is still a bit of a mystery.
 There are lots of positive associations with pigs though, aside from their general intelligence, and according to various news clips I’ve seen, their ability to save their owners from fire or drowning.
 Why is the “piggy bank” the most stereotypical image of a child’s savings bank?
 Why is pork and sauerkraut the most popular meal amongst the Pennsylvania Germans (and perhaps other groups as well) for New Year’s Day?
 Apparently both of these symbolize the pig’s impressive ability to put on weight, to literally swell from swill.
 We hope our pennies will grow in value in the savings bank (not that toy banks offer interest, although come to think of it, with microchips these days, maybe there could be a cyber-tally and …).
 The New Year’s pork dish symbolizes the prosperity and growth we hope to experience in the coming year.